-The City’s COVID-19 taskforce is meeting regularly to support the Kalamunda Leadership Team, which is coordinating our pandemic response and has done an excellent job to date.
+The City’s COVID-19 taskforce is meeting regularly to support the Kalamunda Leadership Team, which is coordinating our pandemic response.

 Our priority is keeping our people and our communities well while continuing to deliver essential services.
 In line with various health and government recommendations, we are playing our part to slow the spread of COVID-19 and will adjust our work practices

 For further advice please visit the WA Government website: https://www.wa.gov.au/government/coronavirus-covid-19.

 To view Department of Health Australia and World Health Organisation information in other languages, visit the COVID-19 (Coronavirus) Multilingual Resource Library: https://www.ethnolink.com.au/covid-19-coronavirus-translated-resources/